| |

 wear and tear of intensive use.
 For the private owner they

-offer a large and moderately fast boat with very nicely finished
+offer a large and moderately fast boat with a very nicely finished

 interior, and they are big enough to make long passages -